Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Spires of Ravenloft.md

 A character can force open a barred door by using an action and succeeding on a DC 25 Strength check.

-Strahdvisitsthedungeonoccasion.allytos·eewh_ ether any characters have be.come trapped hereiHe'can enter a cell by entering mist form.
+Strahd visits the dungeon occasionally to see whether any characters have become trapped here iHe'can enter a cell by entering mist form.

+K74A .
+FORGOTTEN''TREASUR,E.

+This cell is linked to a teleport trap in area K73: Characters who enter the cell can feel coins shifting beneath their feet.
+Treasure.
+Scattered across the floor of this cell are 3,000 ep.
+The coins have the profiled visage of Strahd von Zarovich stamped on them.
+A character can scoop up one hundred coins every minute.

 K74B.
 FORGOTTEN 'TREASURE